Levels and Classes

 There is one introductory class for brand new students who wish to begin a musical instrument (but the class is often split in half when numbers are large).
 There are 4 regular levels of strings, grouped by experience, not age or grade.

-String students need to be a minimum of 8 yrs old by the time the semester starts.
+It is recommended that students be a minimum of 9 yrs old by the time the semester starts.

 String classes can hold unlimited students.
 However, the introductory classes may be split into smaller groups if the classes are very large, in order to give the beginning students as much individual attention as possible.

 For students who want to begin a brand new string instrument, there is an introductory class.
-Intro Strings is for students 8+.
+Intro Strings is for students 9+.
+(8 yr old students may be admitted upon recommendation.)
 String instruments come in sizes, so it's important to get the correct size instrument for each beginning student.
 All beginning students are required to attend the Musical Instrument Demo before the semester starts.
 Check the NEWS page for date and time.